promethee/ssd1306-clock/README.md

 # ssd1306-clock

-A docker image to use with a raspberry zero and the [https://www.adafruit.com/product/3527](piOled ssd1306 hat)
+A docker image to use with a raspberry zero and the [piOled ssd1306 hat](https://www.adafruit.com/product/3527)

 ¯\\_(ツ)_/¯